PRESIDENT AND CEO

 He has worked as a political media consultant, was Northeast Regional Coordinator for People for the American Way, the non-profit constitutional liberties organization and, in 1984, was a press aide in the office of Senator Edward M. Kennedy.

 Mirijanian graduated magna cum laude from Drew University and earned a Master of Arts in Public Policy [M.P.P.] from Georgetown University.

-Richard Bogan serves on Global Vision Communications Advisory Board.
+Richard Bogan serves on the Global Vision Communications Advisory Board.

-Richard Bogan is a business revitalization expert who renews, refocuses, and restructures companies for next – level growth.
-With extensive merger and acquisitions experience and a career that spans multiple industries (consumer products, manufacturing, transportation / warehousing, and construction) he has earned a reputation for operational excellence.
+Richard Bogan is a business revitalization expert who renews, refocuses and restructures companies for next – level growth.
+With extensive merger and acquisitions experience and a career that spans multiple industries (consumer products, manufacturing, transportation, logistics, warehousing, energy storage technology, turnarounds and start-ups), he has earned a reputation for operational excellence.

-Bogan developed his expertise in and reputation for operational excellence through more than 20 years of executive leadership experience at Philip Morris, Miller Brewing, Unisource Worldwide, and RJ Reynolds.
-At these companies, he successfully led major corporate restructurings and generated more than $100 million in cash from profit and volume growth while tightening management controls.
+Bogan developed his expertise in and reputation for operational excellence through more than 30 years of executive leadership experience at Philip Morris, Miller Brewing, Unisource Worldwide, NorthAmerican Logistics, RJ Reynolds, Key Bridge Partners and Axion Power International.
+At these companies, he successfully led major corporate restructurings/turnarounds and generated more than $100 million in cash from profit and volume growth while tightening management controls.

 Bogan earned his BBA in Accounting from the University of Washington.
-He is a Certified Public Accountant, a Certified Internal Auditor, and holds a Certificate in Management Accounting.
-In his free time he volunteers at the Academy Art Museum and Chesapeake Bay Maritime Museum.
+He is a Certified Public Accountant and holds a Certificate in Management Accounting.
+In his free time, he enjoys multiple outdoor activities near is home on the Eastern Shore of the Chesapeake Bay.